afsarahmad786/dog-breed-classifier/README.md

 # Project dog-breed-classifier

-__This project from the Udacity Deep Learning Nanodegree Programme deploys the use of Convolutional Neural Networks (CNN) in PyTorch to classify dog breeds.__
+__This project from the Udacity Deep Learning Nanodegree Programme deploys the use of Convolutional Neural Networks (CNN) in PyTorch to classify dog breeds

-    **PyTorch**
+    ####PyTorch

     *Convolutional Neural Networks